Bloodborne Pathogens

 Can Bloodborne Pathogens Be Transmitted by Saliva Without Blood?

 Here's the thing most people don't realize: when you hear "bloodborne pathogens," your brain probably locks onto needles and cuts.
 But the reality is messier.
+Also, a single drop of blood can carry a universe of microscopic trouble.
+Like saliva.
+But or sweat.
 Much messier.
-Consider this: a single drop of blood can carry a universe of microscopic trouble.
 And while we're talking about transmission, let's cut through the noise—yes, bloodborne pathogens can be transmitted by what most folks assume is safe.
-Like saliva.
-That's why or sweat.
 Or tears.

 But here's where it gets nuanced.
-On top of that, not all bodily fluids are created equal when it comes to pathogen transmission.
-Think about it: the key isn't just the fluid itself—it's whether blood is present, and what kind of exposure you're dealing with.
+Also, not all bodily fluids are created equal when it comes to pathogen transmission.
+The key isn't just the fluid itself—it's whether blood is present, and what kind of exposure you're dealing with.
 So let's break this down properly.

 What Are Bloodborne Pathogens, Anyway?